thepyguide/thepyguide.github.io/docs/fundamentals/variables-and-data-types.md

     ```

 ## Data Types
-In programming, we tend to deal with different kinds of data e.g. numbers, text etc.
+In programming, we tend to deal with different kinds of data e.g. numbers, text, decimal
+numbers, dates etc.

 To categorize the data, we have data types in programming.
 Data types are used to
 represent the type or kind of data.
 In Python, we have four basic data types: